webqit/webflo/README.md

 <details>
 <summary>More details...</summary>

-> Every handler function has a `this.stepname` and `this.pathname` property.
-Server-side handlers have an extra `this.dirname` property.
+> Every handler function has the following contextual properties:
+> + `this.stepname` - The exact name of the current step in the URL path.
+> + `this.pathname` - The pathname to the current step in the URL path.
+> + `next.stepname` - The exact name of the next step in the URL path.
+> + `next.pathname` - The pathname for the rest of the steps in the URL path.
+> Server-side handlers have the following in addition:
+> + `this.dirname` - The filesystem pathname to the current step in the URL path.
 </details>

 Additionally, workflows may be designed with as many or as few step functions as necessary; the flow control parameters `next.stepname` and `next.pathname` can be used at any point to handle the rest of an URL that have no corresponding step functions.

-For example, it is possible to handle all URLs from the root handler alone.
+This means that it is even possible to handle all URLs from the root handler alone.

 ```js
 /**